dmd-program/dmd-100/README.md

 Special thanks to:

-- Graeme Sullivan, Director of the Penn State School of Visual Arts for the inspiring conversations, book recommendations, and unwavering moral support;
+* Graeme Sullivan, Director of the Penn State School of Visual Arts, for the inspiring conversations, book recommendations, and unwavering moral support;
-- Linda Collins for proofreading over 200 pages.
+* Linda Collins for proofreading over 200 pages.

 ## Contributing

 Anyone can recommend additions or alterations to this course.
 Please, submit a [pull request on github.com](https://github.com/dmd-program/dmd-100-sp17) or file an issue in the [issue queue](https://github.com/dmd-program/dmd-100-sp17/issues).